 Click Here for tab for All of the Stars by Ed Sheeran

-A classic, catchy song that you have no doubt probably already sung to a few times already.
-Originally this song was written by Don Von Tress but it’s really the Billy Ray Cyrus version that skyrocketed the song in popularity and cultural importance.
-It’s the first ever song in the world to go triple platinum in Australia which is quite a feat!
+A classic, catchy song that you have no doubt sung to a few times already.
+This song was written by Don Von Tress, but it’s really the Billy Ray Cyrus version that skyrocketed the song in popularity and cultural importance.
+It’s the first-ever song in the world to go triple platinum in Australia, which is quite a feat!
 It’s a true country classic and is worth learning simply because of how fun it is to play along to.

 Click Here for tab for All the Small Things by Blink 182

-Combining that classic late 90’s pop-punk with a comedic spin, Blink 182 is a very special band to many people.
-Not only that their music has a timeless presence and iconic nature which makes them every bit as relevant today as they were back then, the song was written in appreciation of all the small things his girlfriend did for him during their relationship.
+Combining that classic late ’90s pop-punk with a comedic spin, Blink 182 is a very special band to many people.
+Not only does their music have a timeless presence and iconic nature which makes them every bit as relevant today as they were back then, the song was written in appreciation of all the small things his girlfriend did for him during their relationship.

 Bad Moon Rising by Creedence Clearwater Revival

 Click Here for tab for Bad Moon Rising by Creedence Clearwater Revival

 A great high-energy country-rock song that is sure to get people moving.
 Although it has prominent use of the electric guitar it translates very well to the ukulele due to its catchy vocal melody and distinct chord progression.
 Taken from their album Green River, the song has become quite iconic and has since been covered by over 20 different artists in varying styles, a testament to its versatility.